 Further, if negotiations or litigation become necessary, a skilled attorney can fight for your best interests and maximize your settlement.

-In any event, consulting with an attorney can help you protect your rights and receive the compensation you deserve.
+Consulting with an attorney can help you protect your rights and receive the compensation you deserve.